 Hidden homelessness – refers specifically to persons who live temporarily with others without the guarantee of continued residency or immediate prospects for accessing permanent housing.

-Homelessness – Homelessness describes the situation of an individual or family without stable, permanent, appropriate housing, or the immediate prospect, means and ability of acquiring it.
+Homelessness – Homelessness describes the situation of an individual, family or community without stable, safe, permanent, appropriate housing, or the immediate prospect, means and ability of acquiring it.
 It is the result of systemic or societal barriers, a lack of affordable and appropriate housing, the individual/household’s financial, mental, cognitive, behavioural or physical challenges, and/or racism and discrimination.
-Most people do not choose to be homeless, and the experience is generally negative, unpleasant, stressful and distressing.
+Most people do not choose to be homeless, and the experience is generally negative, unpleasant, unhealthy, unsafe, stressful and distressing.
 See the Canadian Definition of Homelessness.

 Homecare and continuing care - refers to a wide range of inpatient and outpatient services that may be offered in the home, in the community or in a hospital or medical setting.

 Homophobia - Feelings of rage, hate and disapproval of homosexuality.
 Homophobia can be manifested in numerous ways, such as verbally, emotionally and through physical attacks.

 Horizontal integration – describes a centralized approach to planning, management and service delivery across a network of organizations/institutions within a sector or between sectors.